 Another good place to start is with cacti and succulents, and indeed I had a collecting obsession with them when I was younger.
 Cacti are a bit prickly, so make sure they’re well away from naughty little fingers in the home.
 A shelf in the sun will work perfectly.
 However, succulents are just as easy (and collectable!) and the chunky leaves store water, so you don’t need to water them half as often as other indoor plants.

 Orchids can always be quite exotic, but also very easy!
 Some of these have become quite reasonably priced over the last few years, thanks to larger stores selling them at just a few pounds.
-However, for the more high brow interior designer, there are some more premium choices such as perfumed Dendrobium or the very grand, stately home favourites, Cymbidium!
+However, for the more high brow interior designer, there are some more premium choices such as perfumed Dendrobium or the very grand, stately home favorites, Cymbidium!
 Your orchids will enjoy a special mix up of eggshells, used tea bags and banana puree every few months, and it has all the nutrients they need!